Step-by-step guide to scraping Facebook Pages without the official API. Extract and download Facebook posts, comments

 That’s where Apify’s Facebook Pages Scraper comes in 😉

 Apify’s readymade Facebook Pages Scraper will create an unofficial Facebook API that will let you do a lot more.
 You will be able to scrape any publicly available information from any page, without running up against Facebook’s limits.
 You can also fine-tune your scraping runs to filter the results by minimum and maximum dates, set the maximum number of results you want to receive, set your preferred language, and get your data in a matter of minutes.

 Once you have run the scraper, you can download your data as HTML table, JSON, CSV, Excel, XML, and RSS feed.
 You can then use it however you want, with no limitations.

 Facebook pages are usually public and don’t require a login to allow you to fetch information.
 This gives our Facebook Scraper the freedom it needs to scrape pages with no limits, although much (all, as of 2021 😞) of the time you will need to use Apify Proxy to get the most out of our Facebook scraping tool.

 Update: in 2021, Facebook changed the rules so that you need to use residential proxies if you want to scrape Facebook posts.
 You can still get some results (such as reviews, about, and some other content) with just datacenter proxies, but we strongly recommend using residential proxies for all Facebook scraping.
-We can give you a free trial of our residential proxies so that you can test the scraper.
+Luckily, our free plan now includes a free trial of residential proxies so you can fully test the scraper.

 How to scrape Facebook Pages with Apify’s Facebook Scraper